gedeschaines/propNav/README.md

 ## Overview ##

 The **propNav** program was refactored from a Mathcad variant developed in the mid to late 1990's as a tool to perform rudimentary evaluations of surface to air missile (SAM) engagement capabilities against likely targets.
 During that time, a high fidelity 6-DOF missile simulation was utilized to perform detailed engineering analysis of candidate SAM performance in specific target engagement scenarios.
 However, when evaluating performance envelopes for multiple engagement scenarios requiring hundreds of run cases, a 3-DOF was easier to setup, and used much less computing resources and time than the 6-DOF.
-Of course, there was a known and acceptable loss of accuracy when employing a 3-DOF in this manner.
+Of course, there was a known and acceptable loss of realism and accuracy when employing a 3-DOF in this manner.

 Also included in this repository are the components of **pyThreeD**, a Python 3 variant of the X11/C **[threeD](https://github.com/gedeschaines/threeD)** program.
 As with **propNav**, this Python 3 program only requires the NumPy and Matplotlib modules.